sgchun/nps/README.md

 ```
 5. **Validation genotypes in QCTOOL dosage format.** Same as the training genotype dosage format.
 6. **Validation sample IDs in PLINK .fam format.** Same as the training sample ID file format.
 7. **Validation phenotypes in PLINK phenotype format.** Similar to the training phenotype file format.
-The only difference is that missing phenotype values (**-9**) are allowed in validation cohort phenotypes.
-Samples with missing phenotypes will be simply excluded when evaluating the prediction accuracy.
+Unlike the training cohort phenotype file, missing phenotypes (encoded by **-9**) are allowed in a validation cohort phenotype file.
+Samples with missing phenotypes will be simply excluded when evaluating the accuracy of prediction model.

-## How to prepare training and validation cohort for NPS
+## How to prepare training and validation cohorts for NPS
-We show an example of preparing UK Biobank data for NPS.
-However, NPS can work with other cohorts as far as the genotype data are prepared in .bgen file format.
+We take an example of UK Biobank to show how to prepare training and validation cohorts for NPS.
+In principle, however, NPS can work with other cohorts as far as the genotype data are prepared in .bgen file format.
 To gain access to UK Biobank data, please see [UK Biobank data access application procedure](https://www.ukbiobank.ac.uk/).

 ### Using UK Biobank as a training cohort
 In UK Biobank, imputed allelic dosages are provided in files named as **ukb_imp_chr1_v3.bgen**, and SNP information annotations are provided in files named as **ukb_mfi_chr1_v3.txt**.
 When these files are present in the **<path_to_ukbb>** directory, they can harmonized with *minimal*-formatted summary statistics for NPS as follows: